javascript-2020/code-projects/README.md

 <br>

-to upload a file to this url using a http request
+upload a file to this url using a http request

 https://127.0.0.1:3000/upload?filename